johnlinatoc/trivia/README.md

 2. Sketched out desired designs

     Sketching out a design on a simple application helps me understand how the features would work with each other.
 I eventually sketched out and planned on having 3 main screens: the homescreen, question/answer screen, and the results screen.
 From there, I could see better what components I would need and not need.
-I knew I needed to have at lease 3 components that would cover all 3.
+I knew I needed to have at least 3 components that would cover all 3.
 I knew also that the question/answer screen would have to be broken up somehow to help compartmentalize code.
 After that, I was better equiped to built out the initial code structure.

 3. Planned and built out code structure

-    I started building 3 main components: App.js, QuestionAnswerContainer.js, and ResultContainer.js.
+    I started building 3 main components: App.js, QuestionAnswerContainer.js, and ResultContainer.js along with their sass and test files.
 I broke up the answers into their own component to help keep the code clean and more manageable.
 Building out the features was simple because of the preliminary work that was done in the setup.

 4. Covered code with tests and refactored along the way

     I attempted to build out the tests as best as I could throughout the process.
 I wanted to make sure that all the points in the acceptance criteria of the prompt was visible in the tests and that they were all covered in the code.
 Refactoring was also a process throughout the whole development process.
 Sometimes, I needed to add or remove code to keep things clean and concise.

-    If I could improve on this application, I would definitely improve the test coverage.
+    If I could improve on this application, I would definitely improve the test coverage and utilize a more TDD approach.
 I would test more of the features that were added that were not included in the acceptance criteria to ensure the healthiness of the application.
-I would also add a backend to give users the ability to save their scores, add more questions, or any other user interactivity that would increase joy in using the application.
+I would also add a backend to give users the ability to save their scores, add more questions, or any other user interactivity that would help users enjoy using the application.
 Overall, I am happy with how this turned out and I am grateful for the opportunity to be able to apply to be a part of this team.